 Ras Mohammed: As part of the Ras Mohammed National Park (established 1983) this marine protectorate is of particular significance since it is home to the world's most northerly mangrove system: Ras Mohamed is also an important landmark for migratory soaring birds, especially the white stork.
 Most of the world's white stork population passes through this region of the Sinai Peninsula.
 The park boasts a range of interesting geological features, both on land and underwater, including uplifted coral reefs, soft sand dunes, alluvial plains, wadis, granite and sandstone mountains.
 It is the Red Sea's most regularly visited proctectorate.

 Giftun Island: This marine protectorate in Hurghada was established in 1986 and is a popular spot for daytrip and liveaboard divers.
 In 2000, the government started to collect fees for the Giftun Islands from divers and snorkelers through the boat operators.
 To prevent excess pressure on the ecosystem here the number of boats is restricted.
 Shockingly, even after being afforded protected status, the island was nearly sold to be developed into an Italian tourist resort.
 The brouhaha that ensued forced a governmental u-turn.

-The Brother Islands, aka Al Akhawein: The Brothers are 2 remote, low lying volcanic islands that were each awarded marine protectorate status in 1986.
+The Brothers Islands, aka Al Akhawein: The Brothers are 2 remote, low lying volcanic islands that were each awarded marine protectorate status in 1986.
 Recognisable in pictures due to the iconic lighthouse, the islands were closed to scuba divers in 1995 for environmental reasons.
 Opened again in 1998 they now form an important part of many Red Sea liveaboard itineraries.

 Daedalus Reef: Consisting of a long causeway with a lighthouse for shipping safety, Daedalus, which is around 180 km south of The Brothers, has been protected since 1986.
 Such isolation and its protected status mean divers on the smaller number of liveaboard trips that visit here enjoy its healthy reefs that are in excellent condition.